madanyc/workfront-learn.en/help/enhanced-analytics/6-filters-overview.md

 ---
 title: Understand filters
 description: Learn how to add a filter based on common project fields and how to add a filter using a custom form, all in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 8721
+exl-id: b63ab88a-c196-489f-92e8-ffe94be6aa2b
 ---
 # Understand filters